-How Long Does a Pre Employment Background Check Take?
-Not 2 Days
+How Long Does a Background Check Take for Pre-Employment?

 Just how long does a pre-employment background check take, anyway?
 And what makes someone fail a background check after job offer?